How To Write C++ Variables

 Naming C++ Variables

-Before I show you how to declare and define variables, there are a few rules you should follow when naming C++ variables.
+Before I show you how to declare and define variables, here are a few rules to take note of while naming the variables.
 Note that while I will be calling them names in this article, C++ variable names are also called identifiers.

-In general, it is considered a best practice to pick a variable name that tells the reader about the data it represents.
+In general, it is considered a best practice that you pick a variable name that tells the reader about the data it represents.
 For instance, if you need a variable name for storing the name of a student, you may call it stuName.

 Here are some other rules to follow while naming variables: